justintlaw/justintlaw/README.md

 Thanks for visting my github!
 I am passionate Software Developer and student of Brigham Young University.

 ### What's interests me?
-I am passionate about learning new technologies and using them to solve problems.
+I am always excited to learn new technologies and use them to solve problems.
 In particular, I love developing solutions using cloud computing services such as Amazon Web Services.
 In both my school work and personal projects, I work hard to fully understand the topics I am tackling, rather than just doing enough to get by.

 ### What do I value?
 > Educating the mind without educating the heart is no education at all.